GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareReader.md

 ### invalidReadBeeperPeriod

-**[timespan] (00:00:03)** For a person with the `Blind` or `Partially Sighted` attribute the output mode is always `urgentPulse` and overrides whatever has beem configured in `invalidReadBeeperMode`.
+**[timespan] (00:00:03)** For a person with the `Blind` or `Partially Sighted` attribute the output mode is always `urgentPulse` and overrides whatever has been configured in `invalidReadBeeperMode`.

 ### invalidReadBeeperMode